India-China border dispute: Can the peace last? – DW – 11/06/2024

 "In the absence of trust, peace will be fragile.
 Beijing has also reiterated its ambitious agenda, which does not calm the apprehensions of the world," he added.

-Shanthie Mariet D'Souza, president of Mantraya, an independent research forum, told DW, that both New Delhi and Beijing should engage in a serious dialogue to find ways to demarcate their disputed border.
+Shanthie Mariet D'Souza, president of Mantraya, an independent research forum, said both New Delhi and Beijing should engage in a serious dialogue to find ways to demarcate their disputed border.

 She also pointed to other problems plaguing the bilateral relationship: "The border standoff is just one of several issues India has with China.
 Beijing needs to be attentive to New Delhi's concerns regarding Pakistan-supported terrorism, the China-Pakistan Economic Corridor (CPEC), trade imbalances, and other related matters."